followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/080 Master-Detail Interface/020 Define Detail Section Markup.md

-﻿After enabling the master-detail interface, specify a template for detail sections.
+After enabling the master-detail interface, specify a template for detail sections.
 Templates allow you to place virtually anything into the detail sections.
 For instance, you can display another **DataGrid** or any other [UI widget](/Documentation/ApiReference/UI_Widgets/) there.
-To define a template, use the grid's **masterDetail** | [template](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/#template) option.
+To define a template, use the grid's **masterDetail**.[template](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/#template) option.

 	<!--JavaScript-->$("#gridContainer").dxDataGrid({
 		// ...